clinical-meteor/cookbook/readme.md

 ![Meteor Microservice Architecture](https://raw.githubusercontent.com/clinical-meteor/cookbook/master/images/MeteorMicroserviceArchitecture.png)

 -----------------------------------------------
-### [Design Principles]
+### Design Principles

 Yes, we're continuing the tradition of the Meteor Principles, but are focusing them on Healthcare apps!
+These are the principles we believe in with regard to technology stack design (in no particular order).

 1. One Language: Javascript
 2. Fast Healthcare Interoperability Resources